mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 K-means algorithm is is one of the simplest and popular unsupervised machine learning algorithms, that solve the well-known clustering problem, with no pre-determined labels defined, meaning that we don’t have any target variable as in the case of supervised learning.

-K-means simply partitions the given dataset into various clusters (groups) with different features.
+K-means simply partitions the given dataset into various clusters (groups).

 K refers to the total number of clusters to be defined in the entire dataset.There is a centroid chosen for a given cluster type which is used to calculate the distance of a given data point.
 The distance essentially represents the similarity of features of a data point to a cluster type.